fairfaxmedia/procman/README.md

-Since that may not be appropriate -- e.g. `bundle exec` replaces the bundle process with a Ruby/rake one, so you won't find `bundle` nor `exec` in the process tree -- then you can also provide a monitoring file that will be used to provide "substituted" processes for any matching keys, e.g. adding `--monitoring_file files/Procfile.mon` with the following contents:
+Since that may not be appropriate -- e.g. `bundle exec` replaces the bundle process with a Ruby/rake one, so you won't find `bundle` nor `exec` in the process tree -- then you can also provide a monitoring file that will be used to provide "substituted" processes for any matching keys.

+e.g. also adding `--monitoring_file files/Procfile.mon` with the following contents:

     ---
     delayed-job: rails rake jobs:work